mashh-lab/agents/README.md

-# loops-within-loops
+# agents

-This project, "loops-within-loops," is a Node.js application built with the Mastra framework.
-It demonstrates the creation and use of AI agents with specific functionalities, including conversational abilities and tool usage for external data retrieval.
+This is a Node.js application built with the Mastra framework.
+It demonstrates the creation and use of AI agents with specific functionalities, including conversational abilities and tool usage for external data interactions.

 ## Features

 - **Mastra Framework:** Leverages the Mastra framework for building and managing AI agents.
 - **Multiple Agents:**
-  - `ConversationAgent`: An AI agent designed for engaging in empathetic and thought-provoking conversations.
-  - `WeatherAgent`: An AI agent that can provide current weather information for a specified location using an external API.
-- **Tool Integration:** The `WeatherAgent` utilizes a custom tool (`weatherTool`) to fetch data from the Open-Meteo API.
+- **Tool Integration:**
 - **Configurable Memory:** Supports different memory backends:
   - Local development: Uses LibSQL for storing conversation history and vector embeddings.
   - Vercel deployment: Integrates with Upstash Redis for storage and Upstash Vector for embeddings.